 Super Bowl LII is this Sunday and as you know, I don’t care for football.
 In fact, it would be just another Sunday if it weren’t for the way that we celebrate the game.
 Not with the standard pizzas or wings, burgers or dogs… no… Our tradition, going back for years, has been to make game day snacks that pay homage to the two competing teams by fixing foods native to the regions of the country that they’re from.
 This year (and does it seem like every year to you…) the New England Patriots vs. the Philadelphia Eagles.
 In honor of the Patriots, I give you these Warm Lemon Butter Lobster Rolls.

 The toughest part about these sandwiches is probably getting the lobster out of the shells.

 Oddly, I didn’t have any issue steaming them alive — some kind of perverse “I brought you into this world and I’ll take you out” motherhood mentality.
-For removing the meat in (mostly) whole pieces, I recommend a good quality set of crackers — mine are Zyliss and I think I paid about $10 for them — but they made cracking and removing the meat from the claws and knuckles a breeze.
+For removing the meat in (mostly) whole pieces, I recommend a good quality set of crackers — mine are these Zyliss Lobster Cracker and I think I paid about $10 for them — but they made cracking and removing the meat from the claws and knuckles a breeze.